-&lt;sup>16 These colleagues have included Vance Hutchinson, David Yesner, Scott Gilbert, David Mossop, Greg Hare, Susan Crockford, Paul Mateus, and Grant Zazula.
+&lt;sup>17 These colleagues have included Vance Hutchinson, David Yesner, Scott Gilbert, David Mossop, Greg Hare, Susan Crockford, Paul Mateus, and Grant Zazula.

-Easton 2005, Easton, et al. 2007, Hutchinson, et al. 2007, Easton and Hyslop 2008, Easton, et al. 2008a, Easton et al. 2008b, Yesner et al. 2008a).
-Archaeological publications include the journal Current Research in the Pleistocene (Easton, et al. 2007b, Easton et al. 2009), an invited contribution to a volume on projectile point sequences in the North American northwest edited by Roy Carlson and Martin Magne (Easton and MacKay 2008), and a new volume on lithic industries of Beringia forthcoming from Texas A&M University Press (Easton, et al. 2011, Yesner et al. 2011).
-Ethnographic publications arising from research on the borderland include an ethnohistorical account of the government survey of the Yukon - Alaska border (Easton 2007b), an essay documenting contemporary hunter-gatherer values embedded in the Dineh Way (Easton 2007c), a multi-disciplinary study of the contemporary subsistence fishery in the Upper Tanana River Watershed (Friend, et al. 2007; Friend, Holton, and Easton 2007), and an examination of contemporary conflicts between Dineh and Game Management views of animals (Easton 2008).
+A series of conference and published presentations of work at the Little John site has allowed for broader public education and more focused peer review of the excavations to date.
+These have included an eight-part series in the Yukon News covering the 2003 excavations (Easton 2003), presentations at meetings of the Alaska Anthropology Association, the Arctic Sciences Conference of the American Association for the Advancement of Science, the University of Alaska Fairbanks - Yukon College Symposium on the History of Alaska-Yukon Communications, a major symposium on Beringia at the Society for American Archaeology meeting, and the 2012 Glacier Archaeology Conference held in Whitehorse last year (Easton, et al. 2004, Easton 2005, Easton, et al. 2007, Hutchinson, et al. 2007, Easton and Hyslop 2008, Easton, et al. 2008a, Easton et al. 2008b, Yesner et al. 2008a, Easton et al. 2012, Yesner et al. 2012, Easton et al. 2013, Easton 2013a).
+Archaeological publications include the journal Current Research in the Pleistocene (Easton, et al. 2007b, Easton et al. 2009), an invited contribution to a volume on projectile point sequences in the North American northwest edited by Roy Carlson and Martin Magne (Easton and MacKay 2008), and a new volume on lithic industries of Beringia edited by Ted Goebels (Easton, et al. 2011, Yesner et al. 2011).
+Ethnographic publications arising from research on the borderland include an ethnohistorical account of the government survey of the Yukon - Alaska border (Easton 2007b), an essay documenting contemporary hunter-gatherer values embedded in the Dineh Way (Easton 2007c), a multi-disciplinary study of the contemporary subsistence fishery in the Upper Tanana River Watershed (Friend, et al. 2007; Friend, Holton, and Easton 2007), and an examination of contemporary conflicts between Dineh and Game

+Management views of animals (Easton 2008).
 Based on her fieldwork participation in 2009 and subsequent field interviews in January 2010, Emily Youatt and Easton presented a paper on contemporary Borderland Dineh Identity at the 2010 meetings of the Alaska Anthropology Association.
-Ms. Youatt also completed and successfully defended her honours thesis on the topic at Reed College, Oregon in May of this year.
+Ms. Youatt also completed and successfully defended her honours thesis on the topic at Reed College, Oregon in May of 2011.
 A short public interpretation poster was prepared by Easton for the White River First Nation for distribution in 2008.
+Over the past year Jordan Handley has completed her Undergraduate Thesis this spring examining pXRF characteristics of non-vitreous artifacts from Little John under the supervision of Dr. Rudy Reimer Yumks (Handley 2013).

 As a result of this exposure, the significance of the Little John site is being recognized within the discipline.
-A description of results through 2005 is included in the most recent summary of early western subarctic prehistory (Hoeffecker and Elias 2007).
+A description of results through 2005 is included in the most recent summary of Beringian prehistory (Hoeffecker and Elias 2007).
 Collaborative field schools were held with the University of Alaska Anchorage and Yukon College in 2007 and 2008, and Dr. David Yesner has continued to collaborate with us in the analysis of fauna remains and interpretation of the site..

-Financial and In-Kind support of continued fieldwork and analysis of our Yukon Alaska borderlands research in 2011 was received from the White River First Nation, the School of Liberal Arts, Yukon College, and myself.
+Financial and In-Kind support of continued fieldwork and analysis of our Yukon Alaska borderlands research in 2012 was received from the White River First Nation, the School of Liberal Arts, Yukon College, and myself.

-Research plans for 2012 include continued excavations at the Little John site and additional archaeological survey in the region as opportunity allows
+Research plans for 2013 include continued excavations at the Little John site and additional archaeological survey in the region as opportunity allows.